How To Write An Amazing CV

 Microsoft Word’s default font of Calibri works really well.
 As does Arial and Helvetica.

-We would recommend you keep to only one or two fonts on your CV.
+We would recommend you keep to only one or (at most) two fonts.

 Keep your fonts tidy.